12.4 C

 Cultural significance

 Whether you explore its rich history, take in the stunning architecture, or take in a musical performance, this legendary location has something to offer every visitor.
 The calm setting of the church makes it the ideal place for introspection.
 St. Jacob’s Church blends contemporary musical endeavors with its historical core.
-It continues to demonstrate its enduring cultural and spiritual significance today.
+Consequently, it continues to demonstrate its enduring cultural and spiritual significance today.

 Conclusion